IDEO-coLAB/pyfi/README.md

   return str(first + second) + ' commentary'
 ```

-In another Python module, after setting a `PYTHONPATH` to that module, we could call it like this:
+In another Python module, after setting a `PYTHONPATH` to that module, we could call it:
 ```py
 from fancycomputation import my_very_fancy_function